holdings420/Preservingbiologicalmass/README.md

 - The pouch material is layered with natural fibers such as cellulose or hemp, polaymide membrane, cellulose fiber, sanitized titanium mesh, nanofiltration cellulose/polypropylene fibers thickness of 1mm-2mm, Coarse polypropylene fiber Teflon Mesh.

 ## Absorption Fluid
-- High brix content fluid
+- 60-100 brix content fluid
-- 90-anhydrous ethanol
+- 90% anhydrous ethanol
 - Fluid storage tank contains dessicants such as anhydrous magnesium sulfate or sodium sulfate for ethanol or excess sucrose if the solvent is water.

 ## Rotating Absorption Pack